Transcript: Resolving the Vitamin D-Bate

 When you take in just a little bit, your body zips it into circulation, desperately needing it.
-But then as you increase the dose, at a certain point you kind of turn the corner when the crisis is averted, your body seems happy enough with your levels that as you take more your levels still rise, but it’s not such an emergency.
+But then, as you increase the dose, at a certain point you kind of turn the corner.
+When the crisis is averted, your body seems happy enough with your levels that as you take more in, your levels still rise, but it’s not such an emergency.

-Working in from both ends, the level at which your body appears satisfied translates to about 2000 IUs a day, which should get us right into that U-shaped longevity sweet spot, whereas the Institute of Medicine recomendatiosn appear too low, and the 10,000 recommendations put forth by others appears too high.
+Working in from both ends, the level at which our body appears satisfied translates to about 2,000 IUs a day, which should get us right into that U-shaped longevity sweet spot—whereas the Institute of Medicine recommendation appear too low, and the 10,000 IU recommendation put forth by others appears too high.